JimmyZJX/TypingFormalization/response.md

 > How does polynomial complexity follow from the reduction rule being deterministic?

 We did not justify the point clearly in the paper.
-A detailed proof will be provided for the final version.
+We will either provide a detailed proof in the final version, or omit this informal claim.

 > Why not treat the languages of declarative and algorithmic worklists as subsets?